SwiftfulThinking/SwiftfulRouting/README.md

 router.showScreen(.fullScreenCover, destination: (AnyRouter) -> View)
 router.dismissScreen()
 ```
 iOS 16 also supports NavigationStack and resizable Sheets.
+Note that `popToRoot` purposely dismisses all views pushed onto the NavigationStack, but does not dismiss `.sheet` or `.fullScreenCover`.

 ```swift
 router.pushScreens(destinations: [(AnyRouter) -> any View]